Heron's fountain: Reiterative motion and variants

-There also exist fountains with two liquids of different colors and density- see the Halite Fountain.
+There also exist fountains with two liquids of different colors and density, such as the Halite fountain.

-Geological phenomena

-It is possible that geysers operate via this mechanism, with the distinction that the spouting of the water at the surface occurs discontinuously.
-Furthermore, unlike Heron's fountain, which requires that the air supply container be manually emptied of water, geysers have an analogous "air supply container" that is steadily heated by geothermal energy.
-When the water level in the air supply container becomes too high, the geothermal heat flux causes the water to boil off and therefore naturally empty the container of water and replace it with water vapor instead of air.

 In popular culture

 An example of Heron's fountain, built by Larry Fleinhardt, was featured in the 8th episode (titled "Tabu") of the 4th season of the television show Numb3rs.

-Heron's Fountain was featured in the first episode of "How Britain Worked" hosted by Guy Martin.
+Heron's fountain was featured in the first episode of How Britain Worked hosted by Guy Martin.